kinemspa/dosify/README.md

 - **Calendar Integration**: Added ScheduleCalendar widget for visual scheduling on medication details screen, with daily/weekly/monthly views and interactive editing capabilities.
 - **Error Resolution**: Fixed type cast errors in Medication model by handling null dates gracefully with a safe parsing helper.
 Resolved linter errors in add_vial_recon_medication_screen.dart by correcting Medication constructor parameters.
 - **Settings Screen Addition**: Added a new settings screen with features to clear database, test Firebase connection, and compare local/Firestore data.
 Updated home screen to integrate the settings page.
 Fixed AppBar theme colors and implemented list refresh after saving operations.

+- **Settings Screen Restoration**: Restored the original look and feel of the settings screen with proper styling, cards, and sections while maintaining functionality for theme toggle, data management, and logout.

+- **Theme and Refresh Fixes**: Adjusted light theme text colors for better visibility in input fields and body text.
+Replaced StreamController with ValueKey for more reliable list refreshing in MedicationListScreen after adding/updating medications.